khalid-hussain/shaheen/chap16.md

 The enemy will not sit silently after this defeat.
 They would attack again with an even larger force and you should start preparing for this from today itself.
-It is your great fortune that you have been blessed with a leader like Moosa.
+It is your great fortune that you have been blessed with a leader like Musa.

 I have to return immediately.
 It's possible that the enemy might move towards our territory but I promise that you will find me among you whenever the need arises."

-After Badr bin Mughira, Moosa got up and made the following speech:
+After Badr bin Mughira, Musa got up and made the following speech:

 "Muslims!
 Four hundred years ago when the Christians took advantage of our internal anarchy and captured most of the areas of our Sultanate, then,